-Housing and Economic Recovery Act Explained
+Housing and Economic Recovery Act Definition

 The Housing and Economic Recovery Act (HERA) came into being as a countermeasure to recover the U.S. economy following the subprime mortgage crisis of 2008.
 HERA facilitated a Federal Housing Administration (FHA) guarantee to the tune of $300 billion in fresh mortgages aimed at subprime borrowers.
 To be deemed eligible for participation, financiers needed to write down the balances on loans up to 90 percent of their current assessed worth.